JC-LL/ruby_rtl/README.md

 - Describing Digital circuits in Ruby, at the RTL level
 - Generating synthesizable VHDL for FPGAs or ASICs

+This approach is quite similar to [Python Migen](https://github.com/m-labs/migen).
+We recommand having a look at the very successful [Litex IP library](http://github.com/enjoy-digital/litex) approach, relying on Migen.
+Our [paper](http://www.ensta-bretagne.fr/lelann/papers/litex.pdf) talks about Litex and Migen.

+We believe however that Ruby metaprogramming capabilities probably best suits the idea of creating such DSL.

 ## How to install ?
 The recommanded version of RubyRTL is uploaded on RubyGems, so that can simply be installed on a Linux box, by typing (use of rvm recommended):
 - gem install ruby_rtl